LibertyAces/BitSwanPump/doc/source/reference/core/basics/index.rst

 Basics
 ======

 Basics covers the most fundamental components of a BSPump.
-We will start with a 'backbone' of the BSPump which is a pipeline.
+We will start with the "backbone" of the BSPump, which is called a "pipeline".

 Pipeline
 --------

 The pipeline class is responsible for construction of the BSPump pipeline itself.
-Its methods enables us to maintain a working lifecycle of the system.
+Its methods enable us to maintain a working lifecycle of the system.

 .. py:currentmodule:: bspump